wbommel/iot-telemetry-scale/README.md

 # !!!
 WIP !!!
 The sub projects are in process of generalization and will be published one after another in the upcoming weeks.
+* April 25, 2025: done preparing the firmware project (tested with ESP32 and ESP8266, generalized calibration process)
 * April 22, 2025: preparing the first project, the telemetry firmware for ESP8266/ESP32 hardware detection

 <br><br><br><br><br>